Introducing Sign Language in the Early Childhood Classroom

 - Dismissal Time

 Does your daily routine look something like this?
-I’m going to show you how to easily add a few signs into your day seamlessly.
+If so, you can easily add a few signs into your existing routine seamlessly.
 Even if your schedule is not super structured, you can easily add a few basics signs throughout the day and before you know it, it will become a fun part of your day and something your students look forward to and enjoy too!

 Here are some really easy to learn, basic ASL signs that you can start using each and every day of the week in your classroom: